-This story has been circulating the Internet by email.
+The following story has been circulating the Internet by email.
 Whether it’s a true story about one person’s experience in having a relationship with his dad from beyond the grave or just a parable, it does not matter.
 It touches the heart with the truth.
 May it inspire you to know that relationships continue after our loved ones’ body lies in their grave.

 Bob Richards, the former pole-vault champion, shares a moving story about a skinny young boy who loved football with all his heart: